jasiayaGorwa/newcreation/README.md

 # newcreation
-The first projects I as a js beginner
+The first projects I did as a js beginner